-- Public lobbies are open from 12pm to midnight: Mitchell, Lower Liston, Parks, Hyde1st floor. - Liston Hall lobby is open 24 hours. - Quiet Hours are: 10pm to 2pm the next day, every day of the week.
-Courtesy Quiet Hours are always in effect.
+- Public lobbies are open from 12 p.m.
+Midnight Mitchell, Lower Liston, Parks, Hyde 1st floor, Liston - Liston is no longer 24 hours - Public lobbies are open from 12pm to midnight: Mitchell, Liston, Lower Liston, Parks, Hyde 1st floor. - Quiet Hours are: Midnight Noon the next day, every day of the week. - Quiet Hours are always in effect.
 Courtesy Quiet Hours means the avoidance of excessive noise that is disturbing to others during normal building hours. - First time offenders will be documented.
 Second offenders will be referred to the student conduct process.